Tinchocw/forky/examples/README.md

 - Methods: append, get, pop, size, resize
 - Error handling for bounds checking
 - Demonstration of encapsulation with functions

+### 2. `multi_dim_sums.forky`
+- Parallel computation of sums in multi-dimensional arrays
+- Use of nested fork statements for parallel processing
+- Array manipulation and aggregation

+### 3. `parallel_fork_usecase.forky`
+- Practical example of parallel processing with fork
+- Concurrent execution of independent tasks
+- Performance demonstration with parallel blocks

 ## Syntax Notes